-Though doctors did hold informal lectures on medical practices during the 1750s and 1760s (including Philadelphia’s Dr William Shippen Jr), it is thought that the concept of an American medical school was first discussed by Dr Morgan and Dr Shippen Jr when the two Pennslyvanians were studying medicine at Scotland’s University of Edinburgh in the early 1760s.
+Though doctors did hold informal lectures on medical practices during the 1750s and 1760s (including Philadelphia’s Dr. William Shippen Jr), it is thought that the concept of an American medical school was first discussed by Dr. Morgan and Dr. Shippen Jr when the two Pennsylvanians were studying medicine at Scotland’s University of Edinburgh in the early 1760s.

 “Most had more in common with a medieval barber than a modern M.D.”

-Modelled on the University of Edinburgh program, bachelors and doctorates in medicine were offered to students for their studies.
-To receive a bachelors, students were required to attend lectures and clinical lessons, attend practice at the Pennsylvania Hospital for a year, serve an apprenticeship under a noted local doctor, prove their knowledge of Latin and mathematics as well as passing a public exam.
+Modeled on the University of Edinburgh program, bachelors and doctorates in medicine were offered to students for their studies.
+To receive a bachelors, students were required to attend lectures and clinical lessons, attend practice at the Pennsylvania Hospital for a year, serve an apprenticeship under a noted local doctor, prove their knowledge of Latin and mathematics as well as pass a public exam.

 Following Philadelphia’s example, similar institutions began to sprout up with New York’s King’s College (later Columbia University) starting their own medical school in 1767, followed by Harvard Medical School in 1782.

-More than 250 years later, the school now has over 2600 faculty members, 766 medical students and is regularly ranked amongst the best medical research schools in the United States.
+More than 250 years later, the school now has over 2600 faculty members and 766 medical students and is regularly ranked among the best medical research schools in the United States.